Visualization of Labeled Mixed-featured Datasets: Discussion

 Some aspects of our development could benefit from further attention.
 For instance, the MRP is a linear projection method that is designed to maximize separation between labeled data.
 It would be interesting to see if non-linear projections can improve results.
 Also, for unlabeled data, we suggest the use of PCs in place of the MRP, but other transformations may provide better visualizations.
 Also, the GDT is inapplicable to datasets with features that have more than two nominal categories.
 It would be important to develop methodology for such datasets.
-Our development of RadViz3D demonstrates that we should use (at least approximately) equi-spaced anchor points, so while investigating layouts and spacings as done~\citep{dicaroetal10,vanlongandngan15,chengetal17} for RadViz2D is perhaps unnecessary, but the order of the anchor points is still important.
-The MRP provides a specific sequence for the anchor points, however, in 3D, the order is still important.
-The order of anchor points corresponds to switching the order of the columns in the projection matrix $\bm U$ in~\eqref{eq:T}.
-Clearly different orders of anchor points will produce different visualizations.
-For the visualization of labeled data, one possible solution to this is to run through all possible orders and pick one that has the biggest separation between groups, where $\ddot\omega$ can be used to measure separation.
-However, this would be very computationally demanding for high-dimensional datasets.
-Also, based on our assumption that all coordinates are uncorrelated, the order is intuitively perhaps not as important since all the coordinates are somewhat equivalent in our display.
-But it would still be worth getting a definitive answer.
 Thus, we see that while this paper has made important contributions in visualizing mixed-attribute datasets, there remain issues that merit additional investigation.